| When the link to this site was first sent to me for comment

 — John Braithwaite, author

+of Crime, Shame and Reintegration, from Cannaberra, Australia.
 While in general I'm not excited about generated letters,

 the advantage of this one is that it helps people address the key